 NYS Law provides for the following categories to be negotiated.
-A quote or RFP may be used at the discretion of the Dean of Administration.
+A quote or RFP may be used at the discretion of the Vice President for Administrative Services.

 - Emergency Purchases

 - Insurance

 - True Leases

 - Used Equipment

 - Hospital/Nursing Home Equipment

 D. Professional Services: